sequenceiq/slider/src/site/markdown/installing.md

   limitations under the License.
 See accompanying LICENSE file.
 -->

-# Installing and Running Hoya
+# Installing and Running Slider

 1. Unzip/Untar the archive
 1. Add `hoya/bin` to the path
 1. The logging settings are set in `conf/log4j.properties`
-1. Standard configuration options may be set as defined in [Hoya Client Configuration] (hoya-client-configuration.html)
+1. Standard configuration options may be set as defined in [Slider Client Configuration] (client-configuration.html)